LoopKit/loopdocs/docs/nightscout/overview.md

         * Overrides can be enabled and disabled
         * Carbs can be entered
         * Boluses can be commanded
-        * *Loop Caregiver* app (under development, iOS only) enables the following from the caregiver's phone
+        * *LoopCaregiver* app (under development, iOS only) enables the following from the caregiver's phone
             * monitor *Loop*
             * issue remote commands for carbs, bolus, and overrides